AlCalzone/ioBroker.zwave2/README.md

 * After healing, battery-powered nodes are sent back to sleep again
 * Added a workaround for thermostats that don't advertise all their supported thermostat modes.
 When such a thermostat enters such an "unsupported" mode, the mode is now dynamically added to the list of supported modes.
 * New and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

-### 2.4.3 (2022-01-18)
-* Updated translations
-* Updated `zwave-js` from `8.9.1` to `8.11.2`.
-Check out the [releases](https://github.com/zwave-js/node-zwave-js/releases) for a detailed overview over the new and changed configuration files.
-* Add support for `Humidity Control Mode CC`
-* Add support for `Humidity Control Operating State CC`
-* Add support for `Humidity Control Setpoint CC`
-* Work around an issue where some devices could not be interviewed due to an incorrect `Version CC` response.
-* Fixed an issue where `Supervision Get` requests were not answered for sleeping nodes
-* Re-interviewing sleeping nodes now only resets the known information when the node wakes up
-* The `colors` dependency was recently [corrupted on purpose](https://www.theverge.com/2022/1/9/22874949/developer-corrupts-open-source-libraries-projects-affected).
-This patch updates all dependencies that depended on an affected version, directly or indirectly.

 ## License